EDTA Chelation Therapy – What is It?

 Action of I.V.
 EDTA Chelation Therapy

-- Non-surgically removes plaque, helping to reduce the risk of heart attack.
+- Non-surgically removes plaque.
 Over half the dry weight of plaque is calcium which, during chelation therapy treatments, is bound by EDTA and removed over a series of treatments.

 - Provides antioxidant protection.